 Compounding for specialty prescriptions will be available only through CVS Caremark Specialty Pharmacy.
 Compounded drug products that are equal to or greater than \$300 will be subject to a prior authorization to ensure the final compounded drug is FDA-approved for the indication, intended use, dose, and route of administration.
 A compound drug will not be authorized unless all ingredients in the compounded drug are FDA-approved drugs.
-Compound drugs used for a purpose, sickness, or bodily injury not covered by the plan; bulk powders; and compounding kits are not covered.
+Compound drugs are not covered if they are used for a purpose, sickness, or bodily injury not covered by the Plan; are topical compounds, topical compound kits, compounds for anti-aging, cosmetic use, compound kits, compounds that contain a bulk powder, dietary supplements, or hormone therapy compounds (e.g. testosterones, estrogens, progestins, bioidentical hormones) for menopause or for androgen decline due to aging.